top of page

 collage_2.png

 I can not fully express what it means to me to be a Midwife and support birthing people in the process of pregnancy, labor, and postpartum.
 This responsibility I hold very scared in my heart, because I know how life-shifting this experience can be.
 I have a beautiful full family with six children including one angel baby.
-I have experienced all types of birthing environments of homebirth, freestanding birth center, and hospital.
+I have experienced all types of birthing environments of homebirth, freestanding birth center, outside, and hospital.
 I honor and value all birth settings and believe that ALL families should have a choice and information to make the best choice for them.

 “It is always my goal to help create a space of comfort and freedom to labor.”